Spring 2020 Update: West Newton B construction underway.

-West Newton B is a well site to explore and test for oil and gas, proposed by Rathlin Energy (UK) Ltd. It will be the 3rd recent well site in East Yorkshire, after Crawberry Hill and West Newton A. An access road will be built across the fields to the south, with the traffic route through the centre of Sproatley.
+West Newton B is a well site to explore and test for oil and gas by Rathlin Energy (UK) Ltd. It is the 3rd recent well site in East Yorkshire, after Crawberry Hill and West Newton A. An access road has been built across the fields to the south, with the traffic route through the centre of Sproatley.

 The proposed depth is approximately 2100m.
 This is less than Crawberry Hill & West Newton A, and not quite as deep as the Bowland Shale.
 (However oil companies have been known to drill deeper than they said they would.)

 After three years of delays and changing plans, site construction and drilling got underway in Spring 2020.
 During the pandemic.